kyle-dorman/bayesian-neural-network-blogpost/README.md

   return map_fn
 ```

 The loss function I created is based on the loss function in [this](https://arxiv.org/pdf/1703.04977.pdf) paper.
 In the paper, the loss function creates a normal distribution with zero mean and the predicted variance.
 It distorts the predicted logit values by sampling from the distribution and computes the softmax categorical cross entropy using the distorted predictions.
-It does this T times and then takes the average of the T samples as the loss.
+It takes T Monte Carlo samples and then takes the average of the T samples as the loss.

+![alt image][image7]
+> Figure 1: Softmax categorical cross entropy vs. logit difference for binary classification

+Warning: This next part might be confusing so read closely.

+In Figure 1, the y axis is the softmax categorical cross entropy.
+The x axis is the difference between the 'right' logit value and the 'wrong' logit value. 'right' means the correct class or this predict. 'wrong' means the incorrect class.
+I will use the term 'logit difference' to mean the x axis of Figure 1.
+When the 'logit difference' is positive in Figure 1, the softmax prediction will be correct.
+When 'logit difference' is negative, the prediction will be incorrect.
+I will continue to use the terms 'logit difference', 'right' logit, and 'wrong' logit this way while I explain the aleatoric loss function.

+Figure 1 is helpful for understanding the results of the normal distribution distortion.
+When the logit values (in a binary classification) are distorted using a normal distribution, the distortion is effectively creating a normal distribution with a mean of the original predicted 'logit difference' and the predicted variance as the distribution variance.
+Applying softmax cross entropy to the distorted logit values is the same as sampling along the line in Figure 1 for a 'logit difference' value.

 Taking the categorical cross entropy of the distorted logits should ideally result in a few interesting properties.
-First, when the predicted logit value is much larger than any other logit value(right half of Figure 3), increasing the variance should only increase the loss.
-This is true because the derivative is negative on the right half of the graph.
+1. When the predicted logit value is much larger than any other logit value(right half of Figure 1), increasing the variance should only increase the loss.
+This is true because the derivative is negative on the right half of the graph. i.e. increasing the 'logit difference' results in only a slightly smaller decrease in softmax categorical cross entropy compared to and equal decrease in 'logit difference'.
 The minimum loss should be close to 0 in this case.
-When the wrong logit(w) is much larger than the right logit(r) and the variance is 0, the loss should be ~`w-r`.
-You can see this is on the right half of Figure 3.
-To enable the model to learn aleatoric uncertainty, when the wrong logit value is greater than the correct logit value the loss function should be minimized for a variance value greater than 0.
+2. When the 'wrong' logit is much larger than the 'right' logit (left half of graph) and the variance is ~0, the loss should be ~`wrong_logit-right_logit`.
+You can see this is on the right half of Figure 1.
+When the 'logit difference' is -4, the softmax cross entropy is 4.
+The slope on this part of the graph is ~ -1 so this should be true as the 'logit difference' continues to decrease.
+3. To enable the model to learn aleatoric uncertainty, when the 'wrong' logit value is greater than the 'right' logit value (left half of graph), the loss function should be minimized for a variance value greater than 0.
+For an image that has high aleatoric uncertainty, and thus is difficult to make an accurate prediction on, this feature encourages the model to find a local loss minimum during training by increasing its predicted variance.

-![alt image][image7]
-> Figure 3: Softmax categorical cross entropy vs. logit difference for binary classification

-I was able to use the loss function suggested in the paper to decrease the loss when the wrong logit value is greater than the right logit value by increasing the variance, but the loss difference was extremely small (<0.1).
-During training, my model had a hard time picking up on this slight difference and the aleatoric variance predictions from my model did not make sense.
-I believe this happens because the slope of Figure 3 on the left half of the graph is ~ -1.
-Distorting the logits using a normal distribution and applying softmax cross entropy results in another normal distribution and the mean of the normal distribution is 0.
-Ideally the model is be rewarded in situations where it increases the right logit value above the wrong logit value and only slightly discouraged for decreasing the right logit further.
+I was able to use the loss function suggested in the paper to decrease the loss when the 'wrong' logit value is greater than the 'right' logit value by increasing the variance, but the decrease in loss due to increasing the variance was extremely small (<0.1).
+During training, my model had a hard time picking up on this slight local minimum and the aleatoric variance predictions from my model did not make sense.
+I believe this happens because the slope of Figure 1 on the left half of the graph is ~ -1.
+Because the slope is -1, sampling a normal distribution along this line, will result in another normal distribution and the mean will be about the same as it was before.
+What we want is for the mean of the T samples to decrease as the variance increases.

 To make the model easier to train, I wanted to create a more significant loss change as the variance increases.
-Just like in the paper, my loss function above does compute the categorical cross entropy for T samples of the distorted logits using a normal distribution with a mean of 0 and the predicted variance.
+Just like in the paper, my loss function above does distort the logits for T Monte Carlo samples using a normal distribution with a mean of 0 and the predicted variance and then computes the categorical cross entropy for each sample.
 But from there my loss function deviates from the paper.

-I applied the [elu](http://image-net.org/challenges/posters/JKU_EN_RGB_Schwarz_poster.pdf) activation function to the change in categorical cross entropy, `undistorted_loss - distorted_loss`.
-Because elu is a non-linear function around 0, it shifts the mean of the normal distribution away from zero for the left half of Figure 3 but maintains the mean for the right half of Figure 3.
+I applied the [elu](http://image-net.org/challenges/posters/JKU_EN_RGB_Schwarz_poster.pdf) activation function to the change in categorical cross entropy, i.e. the original undistorted loss compared to the distorted loss, `undistorted_loss - distorted_loss`.
+Because elu is a non-linear function centered around 0, it shifts the mean of the normal distribution away from zero for the left half of Figure 1.
+The `elu` is also ~linear for very small values near 0 so the mean for the right half of Figure 1 stays the same.

 ![alt image][image10]
-> Figure 4: Average change in loss & distorted average change in loss.
+> Figure 2: Average change in loss & distorted average change in loss.

-In Figure 4 `right < wrong` corresponds to a point on the left half of Figure 3 and `wrong < right` corresponds to a point on the right half of Figure 4.
-You can see that the distribution of outcomes from the wrong logit case, looks similar to the normal distribution and the right case is mostly small values near zero.
+In Figure 2 `right < wrong` corresponds to a point on the left half of Figure 1 and `wrong < right` corresponds to a point on the right half of Figure 2.
+You can see that the distribution of outcomes from the 'wrong' logit case, looks similar to the normal distribution and the 'right' case is mostly small values near zero.
 After applying `-elu` to the change in loss, the mean of the `right < wrong` becomes much larger.
-In this case it changes from -0.16 to 0.25.
+In this example, it changes from -0.16 to 0.25.
 The mean of the `wrong < right` stays about the same.
-The mean of the lower graphs in Figure 4 can be called, distorted average change in loss.
+I call the mean of the lower graphs in Figure 2 the 'distorted average change in loss'.
+The 'distorted average change in loss' should should stay near 0 as the variance increases on the right half of Figure 1 and should always increase when the variance increases on the right half of Figure 1.

-I then scaled the distorted average change in loss by the undistorted categorical cross entropy.
+I then scaled the 'distorted average change in loss' by the original undistorted categorical cross entropy.
 This is done because the distorted average change in loss for the wrong logit case is about the same for all logit differences greater than three(because the derivative of the line is 0).
 To ensure the loss is greater than zero, I add the undistorted categorical cross entropy.
 And to ensure the variance that minimizes the loss is less than infinity, I add the exponential of the variance.

 ![alt image][image1]
-> Figure 5a: Aleatoric variance vs loss for different incorrect logit values
+> Figure 3: Aleatoric variance vs loss for different incorrect logit values

 ![alt image][image14]
-> Figure 5b: Minimum aleatoric variance and minimum loss for different incorrect logit values
+> Figure 4: Minimum aleatoric variance and minimum loss for different incorrect logit values

-These are the results of calculating the above loss function for binary classification example where the true logit value is held constant at 1.0 and the wrong logit value changes for each line.
+These are the results of calculating the above loss function for binary classification example where the 'right' logit value is held constant at 1.0 and the 'wrong' logit value changes for each line.
 I run 10000 Monte Carlo simulations to attempt to create smooth lines.
-When the wrong logit value is less than 1.0 (and thus less than the correct logit value), the minimum variance is 0.0.
-As the wrong logit value increases the variance that minimizes the loss increases.
+When the 'wrong' logit value is less than 1.0 (and thus less than the 'right' logit value), the minimum variance is 0.0.
+As the wrong 'logit' value increases, the variance that minimizes the loss increases.

+![alt image][remoteimage10]
+> That was a lot.
+Shake it off before continuing on.

 #### Calculating epistemic uncertainty
 Epistemic uncertainty takes more code to model but in my experience is easier to work with.
 One way of modeling epistemic uncertainty is using Monte Carlo dropout sampling (a type of variational inference) at test time.
-For a full explanation of why dropout can model uncertainty check out [this](http://mlg.eng.cam.ac.uk/yarin/blog_3d801aa532c1ce.html) blog and [this](https://arxiv.org/pdf/1703.04977.pdf) paper.
-In practice, this means including dropout in your model and running your model multiple times with dropout turned on at test time to create a distribution of outcomes and then calculating the predictive entropy (the average amount of information contained in the predictive distribution).
+For a full explanation of why dropout can model uncertainty check out [this](http://mlg.eng.cam.ac.uk/yarin/blog_3d801aa532c1ce.html) blog and [this](https://arxiv.org/pdf/1703.04977.pdf) white paper.
+In practice, Monte Carlo dropout sampling means including dropout in your model and running your model multiple times with dropout turned on at test time to create a distribution of outcomes.
+You then calculate the predictive entropy (the average amount of information contained in the predictive distribution).

 To understand using dropout to calculate epistemic uncertainty, think about splitting the cat-dog image above in half vertically.

 ![alt image][image11] ![alt image][image12]

 If you saw the left half, you would predict dog.
 If you saw the right half you would predict cat.
 A perfect 50-50 split.
-This image would high epistemic uncertainty because the image exhibits features that the model (you) associates with both a cat class and a dog class.
+This image would high epistemic uncertainty because the image exhibits features that the model(you) associates with both a cat class and a dog class.

 Below are two ways of calculating epistemic uncertainty.
 They do the exact same thing, but the first is simpler and only uses numpy.
 The second, uses additional Keras layers (and gets GPU acceleration) to make the predictions.